 You can check the server status of many of our games right here on EA Help.

-Check @EAHelp on Twitter to find out what’s happening, and to get real-time updates when servers are down.
+Check out @EAHelp to find out what’s happening, and get real-time updates when servers are down.

 If you think you were suspended or banned by mistake, let us know.

-If you contacted us to deactivate or delete your account, you won’t be able to get online.
+If you’ve contacted us to deactivate or delete your account, you won’t be able to get online.

 If you get a message that your account is already in use, try logging out on your other devices and logging back in.